queryluke/masseffect-5e-data/data/class-features/aura-of-dominance.md

           - model: class-features
             id: aura-of-dominance
 ---
-At 6th level, your indoctrination works it's way into the minds of people around you.
+At 6th level, your indoctrination works its way into the minds of people around you.
 It's a pervasive paranoia that slowly takes over other's cognitive behaviour.
 While within <me-distance length="25" /> of you, creatures reduce their movement speed by <me-distance length="10" />.
-Any creature that starts it's turn frightened in this space has it's speed reduced to 0 instead.
+Any creature that starts its turn frightened in this space has its speed reduced to 0 instead.
 This area increases to encapsulate <me-distance length="50" /> at 12th level.

 You become Indoctrinated 2.